(last amended 11 May 2018)

 “Unlawful” is defined in clause 4.1.

-“We” means Customer Thermometer LLP and reference to our consent authority or agreement means consent authority or agreement in writing signed by one of our Directors;
+“We” means Customer Thermometer Limited and reference to our consent authority or agreement means consent authority or agreement in writing signed by one of our Directors;

 “You” means the person firm or company who has entered into this Contract for the Service and includes, for the avoidance of doubt, any resellers of the Service;